bsumlin/PyMieScatt/docs/forward.rst

    wavelengthRange : tuple or list, optional
 	The wavelength range of incident light, in nanomaters.
 Convention is (smallest, largest).
 Defaults to (100, 1600).
 When **m** is list-like, len(**wavelengthRange**) must be equal to len(**m**). nw : int, optional
 	The number of wavelength bins in the range.
-Defaults to 1000. logW : bool, optional
+Defaults to 1000.
+This parameter is ignored if **m** is list-like. logW : bool, optional
 	If True, will use logarithmically-spaced wavelength bins.
 Defaults to False.
+This parameter is ignored if **m** is list-like.

    **Returns**